mattinsler/caboose/caboose-model/README.md

 ## Getting Started

+### Using `caboose plugin`

+    $ caboose plugin caboose-model install

+### Manually

+First install caboose-model using npm as above.
+Make sure to add caboose-model to your package.json file as well.

-First, add an initializer to your project (config/initializers/caboose-model.coffee):
+Then add an initializer to your project (config/initializers/caboose-model.coffee):

     require 'caboose-model'